Electronic waste: Trade

-Proponents of the trade say growth of internet access is a stronger correlation to trade than poverty.
-Haiti is poor and closer to the port of New York than southeast Asia, but far more electronic waste is exported from New York to Asia than to Haiti.
-Thousands of men, women, and children are employed in reuse, refurbishing, repair, and re-manufacturing, unsustainable industries in decline in developed countries.
+Proponents of the trade say the growth of internet access is more strongly correlated with trade than with poverty.
+Haiti is poor and closer to the port of New York than Southeast Asia, but far more electronic waste is exported from New York to Asia than to Haiti.
+Thousands of men, women, and children are employed in reuse, refurbishing, repair, and remanufacturing in unsustainable industries that are in decline in developed countries.
 Denying developing nations access to used electronics may deny them sustainable employment, affordable products, and internet access, or force them to deal with even less scrupulous suppliers.
 In a series of seven articles for The Atlantic, Shanghai-based reporter Adam Minter describes many of these computer repair and scrap separation activities as objectively sustainable.

 Opponents of the trade argue that developing countries utilize methods that are more harmful and more wasteful.
-An expedient and prevalent method is simply to toss equipment onto an open fire, in order to melt plastics and to burn away non-valuable metals.
+A common and expedient method is to toss equipment onto an open fire to melt plastics and burn off non-valuable metals.
 This releases carcinogens and neurotoxins into the air, contributing to an acrid, lingering smog.
 These noxious fumes include dioxins and furans.
-Bonfire refuse can be disposed of quickly into drainage ditches or waterways feeding the ocean or local water supplies.
+Bonfire refuse can be quickly disposed of in drainage ditches or waterways that feed the ocean or local water supplies.

 In June 2008, a container of electronic waste, destined from the Port of Oakland in the U.S. to Sanshui District in mainland China, was intercepted in Hong Kong by Greenpeace.
 Concern over exports of electronic waste were raised in press reports in India, Ghana, Côte d'Ivoire, and Nigeria.

 The research that was undertaken by the Countering WEEE Illegal Trade (CWIT) project, funded by the European Commission, found that in Europe only 35% (3.3 million tons) of all the e-waste discarded in 2012 ended up in the officially reported amounts of collection and recycling systems.
 The other 65% (6.15 million tons) was either: